GorillaNation/peabody/README.markdown

 * environment munging

-	cronstash passes through its environment unmodified to the child process.
+	peabody passes through its environment unmodified to the child process.
 If you want to do any munging on the environment, use env(1)

 * wash your dishes

-	cronstash will not do your dishes.
+	peabody will not do your dishes.
 I'll accept any patch which implements this, however.

 # why should I use it?